 Psychological Anxiety Disorders

-When it comes to dealing with increased anxiety, social anxiety, or other mental health issues brought on by varying levels of anxiety, a few psychological factors come into play.
+When it comes to dealing with increased anxiety, social anxiety, post traumatic stress disorder, or other mental health issues brought on by varying levels of anxiety, a few psychological factors come into play.

 - Your genetics